-- Part 1 Draft: Students will submit a draft summary of a data analysis process that they applied to a dataset, for completion points. - Part 2 Peer Feedback: Students will have their draft reviewed by another student (peer) who will attempt to replicate their analysis.
-The reviewer student will provide comments on what is good and what could be improved with the draft. - Part 3 Final Draft: Students will revise their original draft, taking into account the feedback provided by their peer reviewer and submit their final product for grades.
+- Part 1 Draft/Create: Students will submit a draft summary of a data analysis process that they applied to a dataset, for completion points. - Part 2 Peer Feedback/Assess: Students will have their draft reviewed by another student (peer) who will attempt to replicate their analysis.
+The reviewer student will provide comments on what is good and what could be improved with the draft.
+This will be graded for completion only. - Part 3 Final Draft/Revise: Students will revise their original draft, taking into account the feedback provided by their peer reviewer and submit their final product for grades.
 They will also rate the feedback provided to them by their reviewer based on helpfulness.

 Term Test: The term test will be conducted online during the scheduled synchronous class time (see top of page 1).
 The test will be 1 hour and 30 minutes long, with an additional 20 minutes available to upload your solutions to Crowdmark.
 A link with the test questions will be emailed to students at the start time of the test, and all submissions must be received before the deadline to be graded.
 More details on submission will be communicated closer to the test date.
-The term test will take place during the scheduled synchronous lecture times on
+The term test will take place during the scheduled synchronous lecture times on February 16 from 5-7PM ET.
+As per the timetable delivery instructions, students must be available during this time.
+The test will cover material from Modules 0-4.